 The final section of the poem has an exhaustive list of body parts with its characteristics that Whitman admires.
 While concluding, he again brings the connection between the body and soul.
 He also informs the readers not to get confused only the body parts mentioned as the markers of the human body, but he says even the body’s “parts and poems” also represent the soul.

 About Walt Whitman

 Walt Whitman best known for his use of metaphors and free verse was born on May 31, 1819, in New York.
-He read voraciously the Bible and the works of Homer, Dante, and Shakespeare.
+He read voraciously the Bible and the works of Homer, Dante, and William Shakespeare.
 His Magnus opus Leaves of Grass introduced a groundbreaking new style into the transcendental poetry.
 He has revised the works, by adding and editing until the last edition of ‘Leaves of Grass’ in 1891.
 He is one of America’s most important poets.